 For the first time in history, the number of billionaires in China exceeds that of the United States.

-With its 596 billionaires (who only grew at the rate of 5 new a week last year), the country of the red lanterns today surpasses that of Uncle Sam, standing at 537.
+With its 596 billionaires (who grew at the rate of 5 new a week last year alone), the country of the red lanterns today surpasses that of Uncle Sam, standing at 537.

 If we also counted the other countries of "Greater China" (Hong Kong among all) there would be no more game, with a total of 715 billionaires.